keweili/feappv/README.md

-# feappv
+# FEAPpv
-FEAPpv -- free personal version of the FEAP
+FEAPpv -- a free personal version of the FEAP

-This version of FEAP is available for free.
-It is directly modeled after FEAP but does not contain all of its features, such as a parallel capability, contact, fe2, igafeap, and a number of other advanced features.
-Its architecture is generally similar to FEAP's but often is a bit behind in programming style.
-Some additional details can be found at http://projects.ce.berkeley.edu/feap/feappv.
+FEAPpv is a simplifed version of FEAP and does not included many advanced features such as a parallel capability, contact, fe2, igafeap.
+It only supports a limited number of material models.
+The programming architecture of FEAPpv is generally similar to that of FEAP but often is a bit behind in development.
+The official website of FEAPpv can be found at http://projects.ce.berkeley.edu/feap/feappv.

-For information on FEAP see http://projects.ce.berkeley.edu/feap
+For information about FEAP, see http://projects.ce.berkeley.edu/feap and FEAP Wiki at http://feap.berkeley.edu/wiki

-There is a FEAP and FEAPpv forum at http://feap.berkeley.edu and there is a nacient wiki at http://feap.berkeley.edu/wiki
+If you have any questions about this program or the full version FEAP, please visit the user's forum at http://feap.berkeley.edu.